lewis-worsley/digital-media-agency/README.md

 ### Content
 <hr>

+The CSS code to transform the navbar button on hover was provided by https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/translateY

 - The CSS code to integrate the hamburger menu onto the navbar was provided by https://alvarotrigo.com/blog/hamburger-menu-css/#:~:text=What%20Is%20A%20Hamburger%20Menu,top%20of%20the%20main%20content > 1 Responsive CSS Hamburger Menu - CSS only